 These large dogs have a good appetite and require adequate care and grooming.
 This breed is a quick learner and prefers staying by themselves.

-Their unique looks and corded coat makes them stand apart from the other dog varieties.
+Their unique looks and corded coat make them stand apart from the other dog varieties.
 Their coat type gives them a striking resemblance to the sheep.
 Surprisingly, they are used to guard sheep and run off wolves and other prey animals.
-These are just a few of the facts we’ll cover in our guide to Komondors.
+These are just a few of the facts we’ll cover in our guide to Komondors or mop dogs.

 Komondors are large and muscular, with a strong gait and courageous demeanor.
 They look pleasing yet are strong and aggressive to their enemies and prey animals.
 This breed is covered with extensive amounts of hair, almost hiding their face and eyes.
 The corded coat dangles all over their body, protecting the dog from extreme weather and cold.

-A male Komondor is up to 27.5 inches or taller at the withers, while a female Komondor is 25.5 inches or taller at the withers.
+A male mop dog is up to 27.5 inches or taller at the withers, while a female Komondor is 25.5 inches or taller at the withers.
 The dogs typically weigh 80 to 100 pounds.
 Komondors have a long body type and are generally large.

 Komondors have a large head, comprising around 2/5th of their height.
 They are generally dark on the insides of the coat, especially around the eyes and muzzle.
 Their eyes are dark and almond-shaped, medium in size.
 They possess elongated triangular ears that reach the corner of the eyes.

-Their muzzle is wide and coarse, their face and underjaw are broad, and lips are dark and tightly pursed.
-Additionally, they possess a broad and powerful looking muscular chest.
+Their muzzle is wide and coarse, their face and underjaw are broad, and their lips are dark and tightly pursed.
+Additionally, they possess a broad and powerful-looking muscular chest.
 The dogs may appear as having a big belly drawn up to the rear.
-Although they have a good amount of muscles, Komondors typically are soft and lack toning.
+Although they have a good amount of muscles, the dogs typically are soft and lack toning.

-Their coat, as it appears, is very dense, protecting from the cold and extreme weather.
+Their coat is very dense, protecting them from the cold and extreme weather.
 The uniqueness of the coat is that it is very soft and falls like chord-like curls.